-And this is just in the incorporated area of San Diego County.
+And this is just in the unincorporated area of San Diego County.
 You can find out more information about the road maintenance in one of the 18 incorporated cities here, visit their websites.

 Road Service Request Form You can report road-related issues such as potholes, cracks, damaged or missing signs, trash, graffiti and more via the Internet or by calling 858-694-3850.

-DPW Emergency Page list County the roads that are impacted time to time by severe weather.
-You can also find information on DPW‘s Facebook and Twitter pages.
+County roads are impacted from time to time by severe weather or other concerns.
+You can find road information on DPW‘s Facebook and Twitter pages.

 Road Closure page for temporary new roadway construction, repairs such as resurfacing, or even the movement of heavy equipment.

 Tree Trimming Is a tree in the right-of-way?
 What about power lines?
 Whose responsibility is it?

 Telephone Directory It’s how to reach us, day or night.